- Manual mode lets you set aperture, shutter speed, and ISO independently — the three settings that together decide exposure.

 You’ll get really, really good at it before long!

-What is Manual mode?
+What is Manual mode in photography?

-Who should use Manual mode?
+Should a beginner use Manual mode?

-Is Manual mode difficult to use?
+Is Manual mode difficult?